ZARIT BURDEN INTERVIEW (ZBI)

 Description

-The ZBI can be used for different purposes: screening caregivers to identify those people at higher risk, comparing burden in different groups or populations, and for planning or evaluating the outcomes of treatment.
-The ZBI was developed specifically for caregivers of persons with dementia, but it has been widely used with a large variety of other disorders including stroke, cancer, chronic mental illness, and for parents of children with severe physical or mental health problems.
+The ZBI was developed to measure the subjective impact of caring for a family member with dementia or other chronic health or mental health problem on the caregiver’s life.
+The instrument can be used for different purposes: screening caregivers to identify those people at higher risk, comparing burden in different groups or populations, and for planning or evaluating the outcomes of treatment.
+Although the ZBI was developed specifically for caregivers of persons with dementia, it has been widely used with a large variety of other disorders, including stroke, cancer, chronic mental illness, and for parents of children with severe physical or mental health problems.

 The ZBI can be completed by caregivers themselves or administered as an interview.
 Caregivers are asked to respond to a series of 22 questions about the impact of the patient’s disabilities on their life.
 For each item, caregivers indicate how often they have felt that way: never, rarely, sometimes, quite frequently, or nearly always.
 Items have proven to be relevant and acceptable to caregivers from many different countries and cultures.